| Magic

 commanding legions of lesser demons.
 Gothmog is one of the strongest

 and most aggressive among his kind.
+The

 Baal-Rog is fairly loyal to Alistair Dunscon, but he dislikes many of